sstarzh/vnfmanager/docs/deploy_gilan.rst

 .. note:: Script will perform the following actions automatically to simplify lab process:
     1. Add route to traffic_server via DAG1 on router1
     2. Add route to client via DAG2 in userdata.sh for traffic_server
-    3. Stand up traffic server with corresponding neutron port/ip and passes userdata.sh as user data
+    3. Stand up traffic server with corresponding neutron port/ip and userdata.sh as user data

 2. Verify traffic_server VM is in Running state and has correct IP assigned